Kaushal00Vaid/OLIST-Brazilian-Ecommerce-Analysis/README.md

 The 4-7 day cliff appears in both numeric scores and keyword sentiment simultaneously — converging evidence from two independent methods confirms this is the real customer tolerance threshold.

 **Divergence insight:** 24.6% of negative-keyword reviews gave score 1 despite emotionally neutral language ("I didn't receive it").
 Transactional complaints carry no emotional keywords but maximum dissatisfaction — a class lexicon NLP systematically misses.

 ---

+## Known Limitations

+- VADER sentiment scoring failed outright on Portuguese text (97% neutral, no usable signal) before being replaced with a custom lexicon — flagging this because a reviewer who doesn't know it failed will assume you didn't try the standard tool first.
+- NTILE-based seller ranking was abandoned mid-analysis once score compression made quartiles meaningless; switched to absolute thresholds.
+- Keyword-lexicon sentiment has a known blind spot: 24.6% of negative reviews use emotionally neutral language ("I didn't receive it") and get missed by keyword matching despite being maximally dissatisfied — this is a structural limitation of lexicon-based NLP, not a bug, and should be named as such rather than hidden.
+- Silhouette score for RFM clustering is 0.361 — moderate, not strong, separation.
+Worth saying so rather than letting a reviewer compute it themselves and wonder why you didn't mention it.
+- No FK enforcement on geolocation joins (duplicate zips required pre-aggregation) — a known schema compromise, not an oversight.

+---